ExperitestOfficial/CommunityCode-Web-WDIOStarterProject/README.md

 The project already contains test for the Demo Bank Website.
 You can add new tests to your application.

-- Add android test to test/specs/.
+- Add test to test/specs/.

 ### Configuring Test Capabilities